andreshungbz/dotfiles/README.md

 ## After Installing

+After the installation script is done.
+Restart the terminal and change the font as necessary.

 A full restoration of a backup can be done with the corresponding package list located in `~/dotfiles/.etc/packages`.
 For example, on Linux systems, run the following command:

 ```